andyatkinson/blog/_posts/2021-02-11-rack-attack.md

 end
 ```

-Now that this endpoint has some protections on it, we can sleep a little more soundly at night.
+Now that this endpoint has some protections on it, we can sleep a little easier.